jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Standards/2_Pressure_Vessels.typ

 Furthermore, similar to Type I, Type II tanks are also all-metal cylinders, except that they have carbon fibre or glass fibre filament wrapped around their straight body part @Cheng2024.
 Nonetheless, evaluating the costs of Types III and IV is more complex.
 To build some intuition for this, initially some insights provided by @Mori2009 shall be examined, followed by concrete comparisons made between tank Types III and IV.
-In @Mori2009 it could be shown that the tank Types III and IV require less than 40% of the thickness that tank Type I would need for the same given pressure value.
+In @Mori2009 it could be shown that the tank Types III and IV utilize less than 40% of the thickness that tank Type I would need for the same given pressure value.
 A visual depiction of this is highlighted in @fig_11.

 #figure(